-Generally, standard users have no rights to perform most common tasks such as installing and launching software on the computer.
-Only as an administrator can you have full rights to do any operation on Windows.
-If you are a standard user without admin rights on your computer, it may bring so much convenience and trouble for you.
-But never mind.
-You can add anyone existing standard user in your Windows to local administrator group to grand it administrator privileges.
+Generally, in Windows, a user account belonging to the administrator group is called an administrator account.
+As we know, only the administrator account has full rights to control the Windows computer, while the standard accounts and guest accounts have no permission to perform most common tasks such as changing system settings and installing software.
+If you are a standard user without admin rights on your computer, it may bring so much inconvenience and trouble for you.
+But never mind, you can add any user existing in your Windows to local administrator group to grand it administrator privileges.

-Two ways to add user to local administrator group in Windows
+Two ways to add a user to the local administrator group in Windows

-Tips: Tips: It requires you to log into your Windows as administrator when you use anyone of the two ways.
+Tips: It requires you to log into your Windows as administrator when you use any one of the two ways.

-Way 1: Add user to local administrator group in Windows Computer Management
+Way 1: Add user to the local administrator group in Windows Computer Management

 Step 2: Expand Local User and Groups.
 And select Users folder.

 Step 3: It lists all existing users on your Windows.
-Right click on the user you want to add to local administrator group, and select Properties.
+Right-click on the user you want to add to the local administrator group, and select Properties.

 Step 4: The Properties dialog opens.
 Select the Member Of tab.
 You can see which group the user belongs to.
 Then click on the Add button.